 It is now ready to be used for making your tallow cream.

-Soften half a cup of tallow by leaving it at room temperature for half an hour or put it in the oven in a low-temperature setting for a few minutes.
+Soften half a cup of tallow by leaving it at room temperature for half an hour, place it in a cup and then in a bowl of hot water, or place it in the oven in a low-temperature setting for a few minutes.
 The tallow should be soft like cream and not melted.

 Place the softened tallow in a mixing bowl, add the essential oil of your choice, and use an electric mixer to mix for a few minutes or until the cream is very soft and fluffy.

 Transfer the tallow cream into a jar and keep it in the cupboard or some cool and dark place, away from direct sunlight.
 It generally keeps well at room temperature (unless it is the middle of the summer where you are and you don’t have a very good cooling system in the house!).